Next Start

 What Is a Trade School?

-Keep reading to learn all about trade school, how it compares to traditional college and how to make the right choice for you.
+So keep reading to learn all about trade school, how it compares to traditional college and how to make the right choice for your future!

 Trade School Definition

-Trade schools, also called career schools, vocational schools or technical schools, teach students curriculum based on a specific skilled trade.
+What does trade school offer?
+Trade schools—also called career schools, vocational schools or technical schools—offer curricula based on a specific skilled trade.
 Students typically need to have at least graduated high school or have the equivalent of a high school education, like a GED, to attend trade school.

 What Are Trade Schools and How Do They Work?

-Unlike traditional 4-year liberal studies universities that require classes and electives in subjects students may never apply to their career, a trade school is focused on the industry students are preparing to work in.
-Students get hands-on experience to prepare them for work in their trade.
+Unlike traditional four-year universities that require classes and electives in subjects students may never apply to their careers, trade schools focus on the industries students are preparing to work in.
+Students get hands-on training to prepare them for work in their chosen trade.

-Trade school is often shorter than traditional college, around 8 months to 2 years.
-Some trade school programs, like the Universal Technical Institute (UTI) Computer Numerical Control (CNC) Machinist training program, take just 36 weeks to complete.
+Trade school is also often shorter than traditional college, around nine months to two years.
+Some trade school programs, like Universal Technical Institute’s (UTI) Computer Numerical Control (CNC) Machining Technology training program, take as little as 36 weeks to complete.

-That depends on the trade you’re studying.
-In auto mechanic school, for example, you’ll learn the skills you need to be an entry-level automotive technician.
-Classes may be a combination of in-person lectures, online training and hands-on work in a lab using real equipment.
-Students take courses like Automotive Engines Service & Repair, Automotive Climate Control Systems & Repair, and Vehicle Brake Systems.
+In auto mechanic school, for example, students will be taught the skills they need to be an entry-level automotive technician.
+Classes may be a combination of in-person lectures, online training and hands-on application in a lab using real equipment.
+Students take courses like Introduction to Engines, Manual Transmissions, and Steering and Suspension Systems.

-In welding training school, you learn how to become an entry-level welder.
-This type of trade school teaches a variety of welding techniques, like GMAW, GTAW, SMAW, oxy/fuel and FCAW welding
+In welding training school, you can learn how to become an entry-level welder.
+This type of trade school teaches a variety of welding techniques, like GMAW, GTAW, SMAW, oxy/fuel and FCAW welding.

-At any type of trade school you attend, from dental hygienist trade school to marine mechanic school, you can expect to be prepared for an entry-level career in your chosen trade.
+At any type of trade school you attend, from dental hygienist trade school to marine mechanic school, you can expect to be prepared to pursue an entry-level position in your chosen trade after graduation.
 Look at the curriculum a technical school offers to see if it aligns with your career goals.

 Types of Trade Schools

 Trade schools can be both broader in a subject for entry-level positions, or more specific for advancement in an industry.
-For example, there are Manufacturer-Specific Advanced Training programs for automotive, diesel, marine and motorcycle professionals who want to specialize in certain brands.
+For example, at UTI there are Manufacturer-Specific Advanced Training programs for automotive, diesel, marine and motorcycle students who want to specialize in certain brands.

-Regular college isn’t for everyone.
-For many people who pursue the skilled trades, they find careers that are meaningful and that took far less time and money to study for in a trade school.
-With a trade school education, you can become an entry-level worker and grow a career, or use what you’ve learned to start your own business.
+The four-year college experience isn’t for everyone.
+For many people who pursue the skilled trades, they find careers that are meaningful that take far less time and money to study for in a trade school.
+With a trade school education, you can pursue an entry-level position and go on to grow a career in the field or use what you’ve learned to start your own business.6

 The Difference Between Trade School, Technical School and Vocational School

-• Trade School: Put simply, trade schools are secondary schools that teach the skilled trades.
-They typically focus on hands-on careers that require a base level certification or a certain number of on-the-job hours to qualify.
+• Trade schools: Secondary schools that teach the skilled trades.
+Typically focus on hands-on careers that require a base-level certification or a certain number of on-the-job hours to qualify.

-• Technical School: A tech school refers to an institution that offers certain certifications and associate’s degrees needed to enter technical job fields.
+• Technical schools: Institutions that offer certain certifications and associate’s degrees needed to enter technical job fields.
 While trade schools tend to offer more hands-on training, tech schools often follow traditional classroom lectures and job training.
-In some cases, they may offer a more broad education, with special focus on occupation-specific skills.
-However, this can vary from school to school.
+In some cases, they may offer a broader education, with a special focus on occupation-specific skills – however, this can vary from school to school.

 These three terms are commonly used interchangeably.
 However, it can be helpful to know the differences and how programs compare to one another when making your decision.